 Waivers from the timetable (or from specific stages of the timetable) will only be considered in exceptional circumstances.
-Any waivers granted will be listed on our website for transparency so that candidates are aware of all opportunities.
+Any waivers granted will be listed on

 Information provided to applicants

 14 The principles that underpin the Authorisation Framework include the principles of Flexibility, Accessibility and Affordability.
 A number of the criteria for authorisation as an AETO relate to the approach to recruitment and the information that is provided to potential applicants.